 Note the exclamation point, SEO experts, like those at Search Engine Journal, agree that long-tail keywords tend to generate more actual business.
 Usually, searchers who use specific keywords have already done their homework and are looking to purchase a product or service.

-An easy way to begin discovering what long-tail keywords work for you is though services like Google AdWords Keyword Suggestion Tool.
+An easy way to begin discovering what long-tail keywords work for you is through services like Google AdWords Keyword Suggestion Tool.
 You can type in a word, your website and instantly begin generating related phrases, how often they are searched globally or monthly and the competition associated with them.
 You can do preliminary research without an account and sign up if you find that you want to see more ideas from Google.

 While generic keywords generate the most traffic, crafting a solid set of long-tail keywords that apply to your website and services will benefit your company in the long run.